 To encourage scholarship while promoting civic engagement among college students, Phi Theta Kappa has issued the Honors Case Study Challenge.
 The Challenge provides chapters with the opportunity to supplement their Honors in Action research based on the Honors Study Topic, with the use of newspapers of varying viewpoints.
 The Challenge also provides members an enhanced learning experience through the use of newspapers, print or online, and encourages them to stay abreast of current events.

 Phi Theta Kappa challenges you to read online or print newspapers daily and create an Honors Case Study based upon your reading of newspapers over time that are related to our current Honors Study Topic.

 - Be one of the winners of $500!

-- Be recognized at PTK Catalyst 2020 in Dallas, Texas!
+- Be recognized at PTK Catalyst 2022 in Denver, Colorado!

-- Select five newspaper articles with varying viewpoints on a single topic related to the Phi Theta Kappa Honors Study Topic, Transformations: Acknowledging, Assessing, and Achieving Change.
+- Select five newspaper articles with varying viewpoints on a single topic related to the Phi Theta Kappa Honors Study Topic, To the Seventh Generation: Inheritance and Legacy.